lanl-aea/turbo-turtle/docs/internal_api.rst

 *******************
 Abaqus Python tests
 *******************

+These modules are intended purely for use in Abaqus Python.
+They do not need to be Python 3 compatible, but they may have corresponding :ref:`python3_tests`.

 Abaqus python unit test files may be executed as ``abaqus python -m unittest discover <directory>``, for example from the project root directory